Babygirls123/CEG3006/README.md

 ---

-## Fatin
+### Fatin

-I contributed to defining the system scope and translating the project idea into clear vehicle-side and pedestrian-side responsibilities.
-I helped specify what must be included in the AViRS safety message so the pedestrian device can compute TTC and make a reliable alert decision.
-ChatGPT assisted by suggesting alternative message-field designs and helping us phrase the design clearly in the README.
-I verified the design by checking that every message field we transmit is actually used in the pedestrian decision logic and is consistent with the functions described.
-I also reviewed edge cases (clear day vs night + rain) to ensure our adaptive behaviour changes in the correct direction.
-Where initial drafts were too complex, I simplified them into a form that is explainable and feasible for the assignment scope.
-Overall, my work focused on keeping the protocol definition clear, consistent, and implementable.
+I contributed to defining the overall system scope and making sure our “adaptive visibility + adaptive communication” idea is framed as a protocol-level design, not just an alert app.
+I helped decide what information must be computed on the vehicle side and what should be left for the pedestrian phone to compute.
+I also worked on the AViRS safety message fields so the receiver has enough data to estimate TTC and trigger alerts reliably.
+AI tools (ChatGPT) helped me brainstorm alternative designs and organise the README sections so the logic reads clearly from problem → solution → implementation.
+I verified results by checking consistency across sections (architecture ↔ functions ↔ message format) and ensuring no missing inputs/outputs.
+Where AI suggestions were too complex for the assignment scope, I simplified them into practical, explainable choices.

-## Chor yi
+### Chor yi

-I contributed to the adaptive risk-scaling model, especially the Visibility Index definition and how it drives TTC thresholds and broadcast rates.
-ChatGPT helped generate candidate formulas and mapping rules, which I then refined to avoid ambiguity in normalization and sign direction.
-I verified the model by performing sanity checks across scenarios (e.g., reduced visibility should increase safety margins) and ensuring outputs remain within defined bounds using clamping assumptions.
-I also aligned the condition table with the model so the examples remain consistent with the equations.
-When AI-generated text was generic, I rewrote it to be more precise and aligned with vehicular-network design reasoning.
-I improved the final version by ensuring the model section is self-contained and easy to justify in a presentation.
-Overall, my work ensured the adaptive logic is coherent and defensible.
+I focused on the adaptive risk scaling model and how the Visibility Index should behave under different conditions (clear day, night, heavy rain, fog).
+AI tools helped generate candidate formulas and mappings from visibility/speed to TTC thresholds, broadcast rates, and safety radius.
+I verified the model by testing edge cases mentally (e.g., heavy rain should reduce visibility and increase safety margins) and checking that the equations don’t produce contradictory outputs.
+I also reviewed the condition table to ensure the progression is logical and easy to justify in a presentation.
+When AI outputs were ambiguous (e.g., sign/normalization issues), I revised them into a clearly defined “higher V = better visibility” model with clamping/normalization assumptions.
+Overall, my contribution was ensuring the adaptive logic is technically coherent and defendable.

-## Shirin
+### Shirin

-I contributed to documenting the system workflow and ensuring the end-to-end communication flow is easy to follow from sensing to broadcast to pedestrian alert.
-ChatGPT helped structure our README sections and produce clear, concise descriptions of the pipeline and message-handling steps.
-I verified the documentation by checking consistency across sections (architecture ↔ functions ↔ message format) so that no module is missing inputs or outputs.
-I also reviewed our diagrams and links to ensure they correctly represent the written workflow and can be opened from the README.
-Where drafts were too long or unclear, I streamlined them while retaining the technical meaning.
-I improved the final README by ensuring the reader can understand the system without needing extra explanations.
-Overall, my work focused on clarity, completeness, and presentation quality.
+I contributed to structuring the system workflow and documenting the end-to-end communication flow clearly (vehicle sensing → compute → broadcast → pedestrian TTC → alert).
+I also helped ensure the architecture diagrams and message flow match the written description, so the reader can understand the pipeline quickly.
+AI tools helped me draft concise explanations and reorder sections so the README follows a logical progression.
+I verified improvements by checking cross-references: each function listed is reflected in the diagram/flow, and each message field is used by the pedestrian decision logic.
+Where AI drafts were too wordy, I tightened them while keeping the technical meaning intact.
+My main focus was clarity, completeness, and “marker-friendly” presentation.

-## Sylvia
+### Sylvia

-I contributed to integrating the README into a consistent submission-ready document and ensuring it aligns with CEG3006 expectations (network focus, protocol reasoning, and required components).
-ChatGPT helped generate checklists for compliance and suggested ways to frame our design as adaptive communication plus adaptive risk thresholding.
-I verified the final content by checking internal consistency (tables match the narrative, parameters match the use-case, and the model behaves correctly under poor visibility).
-I also checked that our congestion-control idea is described in a way that is technically credible and fits within the scope of the module.
-Where AI suggested values or claims that felt arbitrary, I tightened them and added explicit assumptions to make them defensible.
-I improved readability by standardizing terminology and formatting across sections.
-Overall, my work focused on coherence, compliance, and technical justification.
+I contributed to integrating the README into a consistent, submission-ready document and ensuring it aligns with the CEG3006 requirements and network focus.
+I worked on connecting the problem statement to measurable engineering trade-offs (latency, reliability, channel congestion, packet collisions) and making sure the design reads like a vehicular-network protocol adaptation.
+AI tools helped me polish the wording, improve structure, and generate checklists of what the README must include (tables, diagrams, decision log, reflection).
+I verified the final content by checking internal consistency (parameters match the use-case, tables match the narrative, and the adaptive model outputs move in the correct direction).
+When AI proposed values or claims that felt arbitrary, I adjusted them to more defensible ranges and added explicit assumptions (normalization/clamping).
+Overall, my contribution was quality control, coherence, and requirements alignment — not literature writing.

-## Jia yi
+### Jia yi

-I contributed to developing the decision log and ensuring our design decisions are framed as engineering trade-offs with measurable criteria.
-ChatGPT helped generate realistic alternatives (e.g., message size vs richness, rate scaling vs congestion risk, privacy vs precision), which I refined into decision entries suitable for the README.
-I verified the decision log by ensuring each entry includes clear options, criteria, and a justified choice that relates to network performance (latency, channel load, reliability, energy).
-I also reviewed system parameters to ensure they remain plausible and consistent with the use-case scenario and adaptive table.
-Where AI suggestions were vague, I rewrote them to be specific to our AViRS-V2P design and architecture.
-I improved the final documentation by making the decision log read as structured engineering reasoning rather than opinions.
-Overall, my work strengthened the project’s justification and completeness.
+I worked on turning our design choices into concrete engineering decisions for the decision log, including realistic alternatives and evaluation criteria.
+AI tools helped me generate a broad list of trade-offs (message size vs richness, rate scaling vs congestion risk, where to compute risk, privacy vs precision), and I selected the ones most relevant to CEG3006.
+I verified these by ensuring each decision can be justified using measurable metrics (latency, channel load, collision probability, power) rather than opinions.
+I also reviewed the system parameters so they remain plausible within our stated constraints (Hz range, safety radius range, target latency).
+Where AI suggestions were too generic, I rewrote them to match our specific AViRS-V2P design.
+My contribution strengthened the “engineering justification” side of the project.